oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

 ### CUDA Source Code Evaluation

-The Jacobi CUDA Graphs sample uses Jacobi iterative algorithm to determines the number of iterations needed to solve system of Linear Equations.
+The Jacobi CUDA Graphs sample uses the Jacobi iterative algorithm to determine the number of iterations needed to solve a system of Linear Equations.
 All computations happen inside a for-loop.

 There are two exit criteria from the loop:
   1. Execution reaches the maximum number of iterations